tgalarneau/bms/README.md

 For Thornwave see https://github.com/mkjanke/ThornwavePy I have only modified it for cvs data, writing to Unix socket and leaving connection open for ongoing data.
 The meters-socket.py is for the Thronwave meters.
 I also included a Grafana Thornwave dashboard json file that can be used as a template as seen below.

-*meters-sock.py -b CF:E5:F3:D1:9F:87 -i 30 -m solar*
+*thornwave-socket.py -b CF:E5:F3:D1:9F:87 -i 30 -m solar*

 ![Screenshot](/graphics/thornwave.png)

 **SETUP**

-It's fairly simple, first install a version of *jbdbms.py* or *meters-socket.py* or both, test data output, and then install *Telegraph, InfluxDB, and Grafana*.
+It's fairly simple, first install a version of *jbdbms-socket.py* or *thornwave-socket.py* or both, test data output, and then install *Telegraph, InfluxDB, and Grafana*.
 The default configurations are okay for both InfluxDB and Grafana.
 Remember to change print outputs to socket outputs by uncommenting.

 For InfluxDB you need to create a new database and user with password.

 Open with terminal **influx** then type :
+* influx
 * CREATE DATABASE battery
 * influx user create -n "username" -p "password" -o "org-name"
 * exit